rubyworks/rubytest/README.md

 ## Running Tests

 There are a few ways to run tests.

+### Via Runner Scripts

+Out of the box Ruby Test doesn't provide any special means for doing so, you simply write you own runner script using the Ruby Test API.
-First, there is the command line tool e.g.
+Here is the basic example:

+    require 'rubytest'

+    Test.run! do |r|
+      r.loadpath 'lib'
+      r.test_files 'test/test_*.rb'
+    end

+Put that in a `test/runner.rb` script and run it with `ruby` or add `#!/usr/bin/env ruby` at the top and put it in `bin/test` setting `chmod u+x bin/test`.
+Either way, you now have your test runner.

+### Via Command-line Tool

+Probably the easiest way to run tests is via the command line tool available via the `rubytest-cli` plug-in.
+You can read more about it on its [webpage](http://rubyworks.github.com/rubytest-cli), but we will quickly go over it here.

+The basic usage example is:

-    $ rubytest test/test_*.rb
+    $ rubytest -Ilib test/test_*.rb

-The command line tool takes various options, use `-h/--help` to see them.
+The command line tool takes various options, most of which correspond directly to the configuration options of the `Test.run/Test.configure` API.
+Use `-h/--help` to see them all.

-When running tests, you need to be sure to load in your test framework or your framework's Ruby Test adapter.
-This is usually done via a helper script in the test files, but might also be done via command line options, e.g.

-    $ rubytest -r lemon -r ae test/test_*.rb

-Ruby Test supports [dotopts](http://rubyworks.github.com/dotopts) out of the box, so it easy to setup reusable options.
-For example, a `.option` file entry might be:

-    rubytest
-      -f progress
-      -r spectroscope
-      -r rspecial
-      spec/spec_*.rb

-If you are using a build tool to run your tests, such as Rake or Fire, it is best to shell out to `rubytest`.
-This keeps your test environent as prestine as possible.
+If you are using a build tool to run your tests, such as Rake or Ergo, shelling out to `rubytest` is a good way to go as it keeps your test environment as prestine as possible, e.g.

     desc "run tests"
     task :test
       sh "rubytest"
     end

-RubyTest comes with a Rake task plugin, but its use is all but deprecated because it's basically just a glorified rendition of the above.
+### Via Rake Task

+There is also a Rake plug-in that can be installed called `rubytest-rake`.
+Surf over to its [webpage](http://rubyworks.github.com/rubytest-rake) for details.
+A basic example in its case, add to one's Rakefile:

     require 'rubytest/rake'

     Test::Rake::TestTask.new :test do |run|
       run.requires << 'lemon'
-      run.files = 'test/test_*.rb'
+      run.test_files = 'test/test_*.rb'
     end

-See the Wiki for more information on the different ways to run tests.
+See the Wiki for more detailed information on the different ways to run tests.

 ## Requirements